Hermanus and False Bay – things to do, what, when and how. A complete guide to having fun on Cape Town’s coastline – from a local

 But going there none of the songs playing in the minivan were ones that I had requested.
 We were on a team-building trip, en route to Djuma Private Game Reserve.
 Africa Geographic’s advertising manager, Adie, had emailed the team asking for music preferences, but she had forgotten the Pink Floyd I requested.
 She played Steve …

-Zakouma – a North African safari destination that stands shoulder-to-shoulder with the great wildlife and safari destinations of East and Southern Africa.
+Zakouma – a North African safari destination that stands shoulder-to-shoulder with the great wildlife and safari destinations of Africa

 Unusual?
 Certainly.
 Ground breaking?
 Definitely.
 You see, at Botswana’s Chobe Game Lodge, every field guide is a woman.
 It’s refreshing really.
 Congregating in the lounge for their afternoon game drive, guests gather camera equipment and don sun hats before walking to the open game drive vehicles to meet the khaki-clad ladies.
 Every “Chobe Angel” is …